 CT Business Travel have put together the following advice with regards to Brexit and the new rules surrounding business travel to the EU, Iceland, Liechtenstein, Norway and Switzerland from 1st January 2021.
-The UK and EU have now reached a deal and we will keep you updated with the latest information as it unfolds.

 If you are travelling to the EU, Iceland, Liechtenstein, Norway or Switzerland from 1st January 2021, you may need to renew your passport earlier.
 On the day you travel your passport will need to both: